CodeF53/Horse-Buff/README.md

 ## todo for the port:
-- make forge config menu see autoconfig
-- embed autoconfig in forge (shade?)
+- embed autoconfig in forge (cursed, Ran is doing this)
-- fix `horsebuff.mixins.json` not getting refmap appended in output jar
+- fix `horsebuff.mixins.json` not getting refmap appended in output jar (black magic, Ran is doing this)

 # Horse Buff